devildant/acw02_esphome/README.md

 If your model is not referenced, please submit a report (**tested units only**):
 👉 [Submit your unit](https://github.com/devildant/acw02_esphome/issues/new?template=unit_report.yml)
 PS: If you encounter a problem, please post an issue before putting your incompatible model.

 ---

-## ⚠️ After restoring a Home Assistant backup

-### Possible symptoms
-- Commands are no longer synchronized with Home Assistant
-  (e.g. mode reverting after being changed).
-- Stuck states or entities not updating anymore.

-### Fix procedure if desynchronization occurs
-1. Remove the device from:
-   *Settings → Devices & Services → ESPHome*

-2. Remove the device from:
-   *Settings → Devices & Services → MQTT*

-3. **Add the device again** in:
-   *Settings → Devices & Services → ESPHome*

-4. **Restart the module**

-After this, synchronization should be restored.

----